 The key to B2B branding and marketing is to think of your brand as an ingredient that makes your customer's brand more appealing to their customers.
 In other words...
 Are you are the secret sauce in your customer's product 'recipe'?

 The reason I say this, is because inevitably, there is a customer of the customer for every business – an end user if you like.
-And it's these end users who are in many cases more important to your long-term ability in growing sales, increasing price and building sustainable brand equity.
+And it's these end users who are in many cases more important to your intent on growing sales, increasing price and building sustainable brand equity.

 What is Ingredient branding?

-The critical element for ingredient branding is generating demand with the end consumer.
+The critical element for ingredient branding is the ability to generate demand with the end consumer.
 By doing this, it allows the ingredient brand to extract better pricing and better supply terms with the 'host' brand because without the ingredient brand the 'host' is more generic or fails to meet the quality benchmark of the category competitors.

-One of the reasons we love B2B marketing is this multi-layered challenge that B2 B businesses face which requires real strategic and creative thinking not possible in many consumer markets.
+One of the reasons we love B2B marketing is this multi-layered challenge that B2B businesses face which requires real strategic and creative thinking not possible in many consumer markets.

-Of course B2B businesses face the reality of generating direct sales with customers, however sustainable success for your business is more likely once you embrace the idea of your brand being an ingredient in your customer’s brand experience.
+Of course B2B businesses face the reality of generating direct sales with customers, however long term, sustainable success for your business is more likely once you embrace the idea of your brand being an ingredient in your customer’s brand experience.
 As an ingredient brand, the challenge is to make your customer’s brand or product better than if your brand was absent.

 Becoming an ingredient brand is not easy.
 It takes time and is not economically cheap in the short term, however once an ingredient brand takes hold with its 'host', it receives a domino effect that's derived from the the customer's brand advertising and promotion to its customers.
 As a result ingredient brands tend to be sustainable over the long term.

-Successful B2B branding examples
+Successful B2B ingredient branding examples

 Dolby.
 A transition from ingredient brand to experience brand

 Dolby began in the 1960's with the purpose of reducing the hiss associated with recording on magnetic tape.
 Dolby's brilliance was in developing technology for both encoding and decoding sound.
 Importantly, Dolby licensed their technology instead of building factories and infrastructure - they stayed true to their 'why'.

 Dolby has since successfully made the move from home audio, to cinema audio, to video.
-Dolby could have focused on being an ingredient brand that makes audio better, instead, they have aligned themselves to the experience of the end-user.
-Yes Dolby is an ingredient brand, however they have moved beyond being an ingredient.
-The brand is the experience and they have achieved success well beyond the product ingredient.
+Dolby could have focused on being an ingredient brand that makes audio better, instead, they have aligned themselves to the experience of the end-user and in doing so have made their business more valuable than if they were still only selling to equipment manufacturers.

 Your B2B brand could be creating value by inputting into end user insights, lead generation and or product innovation.
-Further to this, sometimes this ingredient brand thinking can redefine the purpose, the competitive set and ultimately the financial engine of the company.
+Further to this, ingredient brand thinking can help define the purpose, the competitive set and ultimately the financial engine of the company.
 Do we need more influence along the value chain?
 How is this best attained?
 Through vertical integration, new channels, new end user utility?

 Whatever the results of the ingredient branding approach, the likelihood of increased innovation, improved customer intimacy and disruptive thinking are distinct possibilities.
 Said another way, it’s pull versus push thinking.
 It’s not revolutionary, however can you answer the following questions?